-Fig. 77. -Curve of Diarrhæa Mortality (after Buchan and Mitchell).
+FIG. 79. -Curve of Diarrhœa Mortality (after Buchan and Mitchell).

+Diarrhœa, which is observed principally in the Summer Season of the Year," has been recently issued.
 The following is a very brief epitome of Dr. Ballard's observations.

 The summer rise of diarrhœal mortality in the large towns does not commence until the mean temperature recorded by the earth thermometer, placed 4 feet below the surface, has attained somewhere about 59° F.-no matter what may have been the temperature previously attained by the atmosphere, or recorded by the 1-foot earth thermometer.
-The maximum diarrhœa mortality of the year is usually observed in the week when the 4-foot earth thermometer attains its mean weekly maxi-The diarrhœa mortality declines with the 4-foot earth thermometer; and this decline takes place very much more slowly than that of the atmospheric temperature or of the 1-foot earth thermometer, so that the mortality from epidemic diarrhœa may continue long after the air temperature has fallen, even into the 4th quarter of the year.
+The maximum diarrhœa mortality of the year is usually observed in the week when the 4-foot earth thermometer attains its mean weekly maximum.
+The diarrhœa mortality declines with the 4-foot earth thermometer; and this decline takes place very much more slowly than that of the atmospheric temperature or of the 1-foot earth thermometer, so that the mortality from epidemic diarrhœa may continue long after the air temperature has fallen, even into the 4th quarter of the year.

 The soils most favourable to a high diarrhœa mortality are those of sand, gravel, or marl, in which the constituent particles are small but freely permeable by air and water, and which contain organic matters of animal origin from "made ground," from manured surfaces, or from soakage of excretal refuse from privies, cesspools, and sewers.
-The soil must be moist, but the moisture must not be sufficient to preclude the free admission of air between the interstices, e.g., soils in which the subsoil water stands sufficiently near the surface to maintain by capillary attraction the dampness brought about by previously greater nearness of the water to the surface, or marly soils containing clay sufficient to imprison enough of the water saturating it at some time previously.
+The soil must be moist, but the moisture must not be sufficient to preclude the free admission of air between the interstices, e.g., soils in which the subsoil water stands sufficiently near the surface to maintain by capillary attraction the dampness brought about by previously greater nearness of the

+Supplement to Report of Medical Officer of the Local Government Board for 1887. water to the surface, or marly soils containing clay sufficient to imprison enough of the water saturating it at some time previously.
 The moisture of the soil may arise from surface water sinking into the earth around houses, as well as from the subsoil water from below.